She Said (film): Critical response

 Reviews also noted that the film marks a departure from previous journalism films by centering on the two women who broke the story.
 Stephanie Zacharek of Time wrote: "Instead of hardworking men in their shirtsleeves running around a newsroom, possibly making the occasional call home to check in on their wives and kids, in She Said we see Twohey... at home on maternity leave, struggling with postpartum depression, and Kantor thanking her preteen daughter for helping to pacify her younger, needier sister.
 As reporters, they're tireless.
 As moms, they're tired...
 That's what gives She Said its believable texture.
 That and the fact that, regardless of this story's ultimately explosive impact, She Said is simply a story of journalists at work."
 Peter Bradshaw of The Guardian commented: "I admire the way it takes the macho cliched nonsense out of journalism in movies: these are not boozy guys being adorable and chaotic, but smart, persistent people doggedly doing their job."
 Others were more mixed about the film's depiction of the journalists' home lives, with Noveck saying "there just isn't time for enough backstory, so [the scenes] feel cursory."
 Bloomberg News' Esther Zuckerman felt the scenes' inclusion made for a narratively disjointed film.

-More critical reviews opined the film struggles to bring suspense or a sense of urgency to its story, since the events on which it is based on are public knowledge.
+More critical reviews opined the film struggles to bring suspense or a sense of urgency to its story, since the events on which it is based are public knowledge.
 Scout Tafoya of RogerEbert.com described it as an "artless Wikipedia entry of an Oscar competitor."
 Though her review was generally positive, Greenblatt commented: "What the movie does to humanize both these women — and their skittish, often terrified witnesses — feels more fully realized than the procedural bits, which often tend to come off like a broad discourse on How Journalism Works."
 Puchko wrote: "Where She Said trips up is in its ardent need to play like a prestige biopic, wallowing in the heroes' noble intentions and important contributions to the world but forgetting that these characters should also be exciting to watch."
 Puchko added "Megan and Jodi [as characters] feel too polished to feel real", and concluded: "In short, She Said is good.
 But grubbiness could have made it great."